-- The maximum number of shares of common stock to be issued under the 2015 Stock Plan is 601,945, previously increased (i) on January 1, 2016 and on each January 1 thereafter until January 1, 2019 by the lesser of an amount as determined by the Compensation Committee or 4% of the number of shares of stock issued and outstanding on the immediately preceding December 31, and (ii) by 71,428 shares in an amendment to the plan approved by the Board of Directors in March 2019 and by our stockholders at the 2019 Annual Meeting of Stockholders; - Following January 1, 2019, there were no longer any automatic annual evergreen increases; - The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, cash-based awards, performance share awards and dividend equivalent rights is permitted; - · Shares reacquired on the open market will not be added to the reserved pool under the 2015 Stock Plan; - Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval; - Without stockholder approval, the exercise price of stock options and stock appreciation rights will not be reduced and stock options and stock appreciation rights will not be otherwise repriced through cancellation in exchange for cash, other awards or stock options or stock appreciation rights with a lower exercise price; - Any material amendment to the 2015 Stock Plan is subject to approval by our stockholders; and - The term of the 2015 Stock Plan will expire on May 6, 2025.
+- The maximum number of shares of common stock to be issued under the 2015 Stock Plan (prior to the proposed amendment) is 956,439; - The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, cash-based awards, performance share awards and dividend equivalent rights is permitted; - Shares reacquired on the open market will not be added to the reserved pool under the 2015 Stock Plan; - · Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval; - Without stockholder approval, the exercise price of stock options and stock appreciation rights will not be reduced and stock options and stock appreciation rights will not be otherwise repriced through cancellation in exchange for cash, other awards or stock options or stock appreciation rights with a lower exercise price; - Any material amendment to the 2015 Stock Plan is subject to approval by our stockholders; and - The term of the 2015 Stock Plan will expire on May 6, 2025.

-Based solely on the closing price of our common stock as reported by Nasdaq on March , 2020 and the maximum number of shares that would have been available for awards as of such date under the 2015 Stock Plan, the maximum aggregate market value of the common stock that could potentially be issued under the 2015 Stock Plan is \$.
+Based solely on the closing price of our common stock as reported by Nasdaq on March 15, 2021 and the maximum number of shares that would have been available for awards as of such date under the 2015 Stock Plan, the maximum aggregate market value of the common stock that could potentially be issued under the 2015 Stock Plan is \$282,823.
 The shares of common stock underlying any awards that are forfeited, canceled or otherwise terminated, other than by exercise, under the 2015 Stock Plan and our 2014 Stock Plan, as amended (the "2014 Stock Plan"), will be added back to the shares of common stock available for issuance under the 2015 Stock Plan.
 Shares of common stock repurchased on the open market will not be added back to the shares of common stock available for issuance under the 2015 Stock Plan.